gobanana520/OpenGL_Configuration/README.md

 GLFW/GLEW/GLM/Freeglut/AntTweakBar and NanoGUI configuration

+# Introduction

 This is a windows version of GLFW/GLEW/GLM/FreeGLUT/AntTweakBar and nanogui binary file collection.

 This version is ONLY used for Visual Studio 2019 Release(Debug)/x64 mode (Probabily it is also compatible for VS2015 and VS2017).

-For other versions of binary file, you can compile it on your own using cmake-gui windows version
+For other versions of binary file, you can compile it on your own using cmake-gui windows version.

+GLEW, GLFW and GLM has been updated to below versions:

+    glew-2.1.0
+    glfw-3.3.2
+    glm-0.9.9.8

 # Usage